Grand Trianon

 The Grand Trianon (/fr/) is a French Baroque style château situated in the northwestern part of the Domain of Versailles in Versailles, France.
-It was built at the request of Louis XIV as a retreat for himself and his maîtresse-en-titre of the time, the Marquise de Montespan, and as a place where he and invited guests could take light meals (collations) away from the strict etiquette of the royal court.
+It was built at the request of Louis XIV as a retreat for himself and his erstwhile maîtresse-en-titre, Madame de Montespan, and as a place where he and invited guests could take light meals (collations) away from the strict etiquette of the royal court.
 The Grand Trianon is set within its own park, which includes the Petit Trianon (a smaller château built in the 1760s, during the reign of Louis XV).

 Trianon de Porcelaine

 Between 1663 and 1665, Louis XIV purchased the hamlet of Trianon, on the outskirts of Versailles.
 In 1670, he commissioned the architect Louis Le Vau to design a porcelain pavilion (Trianon de Porcelaine) to be built there.

 The façade was made of white and blue Delft-style porcelain (ceramic) tiles from the French manufactures of Rouen, Lisieux, Nevers and Saint-Cloud.
 Construction began in 1670 and was finished two years later.
 Since it was made of porcelain, the building suffered from deterioration.
 Louis XIV ordered its demolition in 1686 and replaced it with a larger building.